iOS 14.5 release date, public beta and top new features for your iPhone

 Though iOS 14 has been out since last fall, Apple continues to add new features to its mobile software.
 The next update — iOS 14.5 — currently sits in beta form.
 Apple already seeded this beta to developers, giving them a strict timeline on implementing the new app tracking transparency requirements into their apps.
 A public beta of iOS 14.5 is out now, too.

 Privacy transparency highlights the upcoming release, but we’ve found more iOS 14.5 features worth noting.
-Among these, Apple added a way to use Face ID to unlock your iPhone while wearing a mask.
-This workaround uses the Apple Watch to biometrically authenticate you.
+Among these, Apple added a way to use Face ID to unlock your iPhone while wearing a mask. iOS 14.5 also includes a major update to the Find My app that signals the arrival of the AirTags product finders.

 - How to use Unlock with Apple Watch on iOS 14.5 beta